pinnacles-web-app/documentation/docs/admin-extras/extra-navigating-stripe-dashboard.md

 8. The **Reports button** is where you can generate report in PDF or csv format.
 9. The **Connect button** is for **developer** to integrate Stripe to create more advanced business model for a company.

-> **Example business model**: A marketplace where trainers can create and sell their courses.
+> **Example business model**: A marketplace platform where trainers can create and sell their courses.
 User can pay for the course.
 The marketplace provider can earn a percentage from the sale.
 And the money will **automatically** goes to the specific trainer bank account.)

 10. The **Developers button** is for **developer** to get authetication keys for integrating Stripe to their application backend.
 11. The **Test mode button** is for **developer** to create fake products and customers for testing with their application.The Test